Volcanic Origins and Remote Geography

 Japan's Position and the "Northern Territories" Issue

-Japan refers to the four southern islands as its "Northern Territories" and has consistently demanded their return.
-The dispute has prevented the signing of a formal peace treaty between Russia and Japan to end World War II hostilities.
-Diplomatic efforts, including the 1956 Joint Declaration, proposed returning Shikotan and the Habomai group to Japan, but the issue of the larger islands of Iturup and Kunashir remains unresolved.
-High-level talks have periodically occurred, but progress has been stymied by Russian nationalism, Japan's alliance with the United States, and the strategic importance of the islands.
+Japan continues to assert sovereignty over the four southern islands, designating them as its “Northern Territories.”
+The dispute has prevented Russia and Japan from signing a formal peace treaty to officially end World War II hostilities.
+Numerous diplomatic efforts have sought resolution, including the 1956 Joint Declaration, which proposed the return of Shikotan and the Habomai islets to Japan, but the sovereignty of the larger islands Iturup and Kunashir remains a sticking point.

 Strategic and Economic Significance in the 21st Century